rebots-online/tllmdraw/docs/architecture/updated.md

   Canvas --> CanvasSettings
 ```

-This diagram reflects the codebase after integrating LLM connectivity for the AI assistant and canvas actions.
+This diagram reflects the codebase after integrating LLM connectivity for the AI assistant, where the provider-agnostic service returns JSON containing a user-facing reply and CanvasAction[] used to create drag-and-droppable elements.